Chike (singer)

-Chike Ezekpeazu Osebuka (born January 28, 1993), popularly known by his stage name Chike is a Nigerian singer, songwriter and actor.
-He is known for participating in the Nigerian reality competition Project Fame West Africa and finishing in second place on Season 1 of The Voice Nigeria.
-Chike made his acting debut as mayoma badmus on the Africa Magic Showcase telenovela Battleground.
+Chike Ezekpeazu Osebuka (born 28 January 1993), better known as Chike, is a Nigerian singer, songwriter and actor.
+He gained prominence as a contestant on Project Fame West Africa.
+Additionally, he showcased his talents on The Voice Nigeria, where he achieved the second position during Season 1.
+Chike ventured into acting by making his debut as Mayowa Badmus on the Africa Magic Showcase telenovela Battleground.
+He also appeared in the film Gang of Lagos, portraying the character Ify.

+Chike released his debut studio album, Boo of the Booless, on 14 February 2020.
+His second studio album, The Brother's Keeper, was released in 2022.
+His music is known for its soulful and emotive sound, and he has been praised for his vocal range and songwriting skills.
+He has also been nominated for several music awards, including the Headies and the Nigerian Entertainment Awards.

 Early life and education

-Chike is a native of Onitsha, Anambra State in Nigeria and is one of four children.
-Chike decision to pursue a career in music was influenced by his family.
-He is a graduate of Covenant University with a degree in Computer Engineering.
+Chike is a native of Onitsha, Anambra State in the south-eastern region of Nigeria and is one of four children.
+Chike's decision to pursue a career in music was influenced by his family.
+He is a graduate of Covenant University with a bachelor's degree in Computer Engineering.

 Career

-Project Fame
+Project Fame and The Voice Nigeria

-Chike was featured as a contestant on Project Fame West Africa however, was then eliminated after reaching the Top 10.
+Chike was featured as a contestant on Project Fame West Africa.
+However, he was eliminated after reaching the Top 10.

-The Voice Nigeria

 Chike auditioned for The Voice Nigeria with a cover of James Arthur's "Roses" and he opted to join Team Patoranking.
 In the battle round, he performed Mario's "Let Me Love You" with another Team Patoranking contestant and was chosen to move to the next round.
 In the first week of live shows, he performed "Not the Girl" by co-coach Dare Art Alade and earned a 'save' from his coach.
 In the second week of live shows, he performed The Weeknd's "Earned It" and was saved by public votes.
 He also performed a rendition of "I'm Gonna Be (500 Miles)" by The Proclaimers and earned his coach's final save of the season.
 For the semi-finals, he performed "Pullover" by Kcee and Wizkid.
 In the finale, Chike performed covers of Bob Marley and the Wailers's "No Woman No Cry" and Kiss Daniel's "Mama".
 He finished as the runner-up of The Voice Nigeria' season, with A'rese from Team Waje coming in first place.

-After The Voice Nigeria

-2016
+2016–2024

 After The Voice Nigeria, Chike was signed to Universal Republic along with the other top four contestants on the show.
 He released his debut single Fancy U in December 2016 under Universal Republic, with its music video being released in early 2017.
 Chike was also made an ambassador for Airtel Nigeria along with the other seven finalists of The Voice Nigeria.